raas-dev/configent/README.md

 Please create an [issue](https://github.com/raas-dev/configent/issues) and a pull request.

-#### Won't fix
+#### Unscoped

 - Homebrew on Linux is not officially supported on aarch64
-    - Hack1: Installer can be patched to skip the aarch64 check
+    - Hack1: Installer can be patched to skip the aarch64 check (2021)
-    - Hack2: Requirement ruby 2.6.8 can be installed system-wide from source
+    - Hack2: Requirement Ruby 2.6.8 can be installed system-wide from source
-    - Showstopper: Most formulas do not have aarch64 bottle
+    - Showstopper: Most formulaes do not have aarch64 binaries ("bottles")
-        - Building all dependencies from source would be tedious task
+        - Building all dependencies from source would take really long time
-- Rocky Linux 8.5 has serious issues booting on aarch64
+- Rocky Linux 8.5 in Lima VM has some issues booting on aarch64 (2022)
-    - Rootless Docker installer (sh) does not work on x86_64 either
+- Rootless Docker installer (sh) does not work on x86_64/aarch64 Rocky Linux 8.5